nufeb/NUFEB-2/docs/source/fix_growth_energy.rst

 .. note::

-   The fix is capable of automatic unit conversion as some parameters used are in moles (mol).
+   This command is capable of automatic unit conversion as some parameters used are in moles (mol).
    However, the molecular weight of each substrate must be provided in :doc:`grid_modify <grid_modify>` using the *mw* keyword.